michalcichon/michalcichon.github.io/_posts/2020-10-10-how-to-get-rid-of-two-layers-of-tabs-in-xcode.md

 description: "When they introduced document tabs, they didn't automatically hide window tabs for users migrating from older versions of Xcode (at least not in my case).
 It leads to two layers of nested tabs: one level is the bar of window tabs and inside each window tab we have another layer of document tabs.
 I believe it's way too complex..."
 date:   2020-10-10 13:00:00 +0200
 categories: ios
-keywords: Xcode, tabs, windows tabs, document tabs, nested tabs
+keywords: Xcode, tabs, window tabs, document tabs, nested tabs
 tags: ios tools
 thumbnail: code.png
 image: "assets/thumbnails/code.png" # Image for RSS